UK Fin Lab

 • Total annual hours worked

 Choose whether you want to convert hourly to salary or salary to hourly.
-Then enter your pay figure and, if needed, adjust the weekly hours and weeks worked per year.
-The calculator updates your results instantly.
+Then enter your pay figure and adjust the weekly hours and weeks worked per year if needed.
+The results update using your chosen working pattern.

-The same hourly rate can produce a very different annual salary depending on how many hours you work each week and how many weeks you work in a year.
-Likewise, the same annual salary can imply a different hourly rate if your contracted hours differ from a standard 37.5-hour week.
+The same hourly rate can produce very different annual pay depending on how many hours you work each week and how many weeks you work during the year.
+Likewise, the same salary can imply a different hourly rate if your working pattern differs from a standard full-time schedule.

 Important note